 How is Strep Throat Different in Dogs and Humans?

 There are two main differences between canine and human strep throat, including:

 ■ Strep throat that affects dogs is a bacterial strand called Streptococcus canis (Group G), whereas the human pathogen is called Streptococcus pyogenes (Group A).

-■ Strep throat is potentially more fatal in dogs than in humans, especially if untreated.
+■ Strep throat is rare in dogs and common in humans.

 A small family of four owns two dogs.
 One late fall, they all begin falling ill.
 One by one they gain strep throat and despite medication and rest, some family members find they can’t shake the symptoms.

 After several visits to the family doctor and pediatrician, the family is given the advice to test their two dogs for strep throat.
 One dog is shown to be infected.

 While the results don’t show the original source of the illness, the family believes treating the pet will heal their bout of strep throat.
 Within two weeks, the household is back to normal, happy and healthy.

 It’s more likely that the family had not fallen ill due to their sick pet, and that an outside source affected the family with the two dogs acting as independent variables.